-Every woman will have right to get payment of maternity benefit.
+Every woman will have the right to get payment of maternity benefits.
 The benefit period will be 8 (eight) weeks preceding the expected day of her delivery and 8 (eight) weeks immediately following the day of her delivery.

 When maternity benefit is not possible

 Women shall not get maternity benefit unless she has worked under the employer, for a period of not less than 6 (six) months immediately preceding the day of her delivery.
-In addition no maternity benefit shall be payable to any woman if at the time of her confinement she has two or more surviving children.
-However, in that case she has right to claim other available leaves.
+In addition, no maternity benefit shall be payable to any woman if, at the time of her confinement, she has two or more surviving children.
+However, in that case, she has the right to claim other available leaves.

 Procedure for maternity benefit

-Any pregnant woman entitled to maternity benefit under this act may, on any day, give notice either orally or in writing to her employer that she expects to be confined within eight weeks.
-She may also nominate a person for the purpose of receiving payment of maternity benefit in case of her death.
-When such a notice is received employer shall permit the women to absent herself from work from the day following the date of notice until eight weeks after the day of delivery.
+Any pregnant woman entitled to maternity benefits under this act may, on any day, give notice either orally or in writing to her employer that she expects to be confined within eight weeks.
+She may also nominate a person for the purpose of receiving payment of maternity benefits in case of her death.
+When such a notice is received employer shall permit the woman to be absent from work from the day following the date of notice until eight weeks after the day of delivery.

-Any woman who fails to give such notice and delivered of a child, shall within seven days, give similar notice to her employer that she has given birth to a child.
-In this case the maternity leave begins from the day of delivery until eight weeks after the day of delivery.
+Any woman who fails to give such notice and delivered a child, shall within seven days, give similar notice to her employer that she has given birth to a child.
+In this case, maternity leave begins from the day of delivery until eight weeks after the day of delivery.